trytriplex/triplex-sydjs/README.md

 <img src="./public/talsho-screens.png" height="300" />

-We're going to be using these:
+Here's some references to what we're going to be using.

 - [React Three Fiber](https://github.com/pmndrs/react-three-fiber)
 - [uikit](https://github.com/pmndrs/uikit)